diegotorres03/web-components-repository/docs/step-by-step.md

-On the game-log route, our goal is to display a list of plain cards, each one will represent a new game log from `#game-log` data set. `ui-data-sync` works great with a single item, but how can we handle when a `data-set` has the `append` attribute.
+On the game-log route, our goal is to display a list of plain cards.
+Each one will represent a new game log from `#game-log` data set. `ui-data-sync` works great with a single item, but how do we handle when a `data-set` has the `append` attribute?
 In this case, we can use the `ui-data-repeat`.

 This component will listen to an event, and it will create a new ui element for each event.

-We need to provide a the html that we want `ui-data-repeat` to use.
-To achieve this, we are going to usethe [template](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) tag
+We need to provide the HTML that we want `ui-data-repeat` to use.
+To achieve this, we are going to use the [template](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) tag.

-The html that go inside the `template` tag will be cloned and used for each event.
+The HTML that goes inside the `template` tag will be cloned and used for each event.
-Remember `data-key` attribute or `name` attribute will be used to let the ui component know where to add the values of the event.
+Remember, `data-key` attribute or `name` attribute will be used to let the UI component know where to add the values of the event.

 On the game-log route, lets replace its content with this:
 ```html